sysnapps-com/tutor-custom-emailtpl/README.md

 Each family has 5 ACE components: `from_name.txt`, `subject.txt`,
 `body.html`, `head.html`, `body.txt`.

-### Not yet supported (explicitly out of scope for v1)
+### Not yet supported (explicitly out of scope for v1.1)

 Accounts/Authentication, Course communication/Schedules, Discussions,
 Notifications, Certificates, Bulk email, Commerce/Subscriptions.
-See `docs/TEMPLATE_VARIABLES.md` and the v1 README history for why these are deferred; the architecture generalizes to them without a redesign.
+The architecture generalizes to these without a redesign -- see "Extending to the next category" below.

-## Verified template variables (v1.2 correction)
+## Verified template variables

 See **[`docs/TEMPLATE_VARIABLES.md`](docs/TEMPLATE_VARIABLES.md)** for
-the full, cited breakdown -- including a v1.1 -> v1.2 correction:
+the full, cited breakdown.
-**the real variable is `course_name`, not `display_name`**, and `instructor:accountcreationandenrollment` (the family behind the legacy instructor-dashboard **CSV auto-register/auto-enroll** feature) does carry a real **`password`** variable, confirmed both by direct inspection of edx-platform's own packaged template and by live testing on a Verawood instance.
 Summary:

 - `instructor:accountcreationandenrollment`: `course_name`, `site_name`
-  (a bare domain, not a friendly platform name), `email_address`, `password`, `course_url` -- empirically confirmed.
+  (a bare domain, e.g. `example.tld`, not a friendly platform name), `email_address`, `password`, `course_url` -- confirmed both by direct inspection of edx-platform's own packaged template and by live testing on a Verawood instance.
-- The other 6 `instructor:*` families share the same underlying `param_dict`-building code path and are treated as using `course_name` too, on that strength (not each individually source-inspected).
-No `password` variable for these 6 -- they act on existing accounts.
+- The other 6 `instructor:*` families share the same underlying `param_dict`-building code path and are treated as using `course_name` too, on that strength.
+No `password` variable for these 6 -- they act on accounts that already exist.
 - `support:wholecoursereset` has no equivalent documented `param_dict`;
   its `course_name`/`course_id`/`course_url`/`site_name` usage is inferred and flagged as **unverified** by `check_email_templates`.